Newton vs. Coulomb in AdS/CFT and the Weak Gravity Conjecture: CFT and WGC

-Since WGC requires the existence of particles meeting \eqref{wgcbnd} for small black holes, one is tempted to extrapolate its validity in all regimes (this is not unnatural from the CFT perspective).
-We get $\mathcal{O}(1)$ bounds up to $r_h \sim L$.
-In the limit of large extremal black holes $(r_h \gg L)$, \eqref{wgcbnd} is equivalent to, \baa \qh^2 \geq 2 \frac{d-1}{d} \pqty{ \frac{r_h}{L} }^2. \ea This is a very large charge-to-mass ratio.
-Existence of such states in a CFT would seem to be very unusual.
-In a supersymmetric setting like $\mathcal{N} = 4$ SYM, the mass is greater than the charge by the BPS inequality.
+Since WGC requires the existence of particles meeting \eqref{wgcbnd} for small black holes, one is tempted to extrapolate its validity in all regimes (this is not unnatural from the CFT perspective). { In other words, we want to see if the positive binding energy condition \eqref{wgcbnd} can be taken to be a possible statement of the WGC in a general manner.} We get $\mathcal{O}(1)$ bounds up to $r_h \sim L$.
+In the limit of large extremal black holes $(r_h \gg L)$, \eqref{wgcbnd} is equivalent to, \baa \qh^2 \geq 2 \frac{d-1}{d} \pqty{ \frac{r_h}{L} }^2. \ea This is a very large charge-to-mass ratio. {While such a particle orbiting a black hole is perfectly consistent in the gravitational theory,} the existence of such states in a CFT would seem to be very unusual.
+In a supersymmetric setting like $\mathcal{N} = 4$ SYM, the mass is greater than the charge by the BPS inequality \footnote{{ In suitable units, we can write the BPS bound as $\Delta_q \geq |q|$, which gives an \emph{upper} bound on the charge-to-mass ratio}}.
+It is thus prudent to exercise caution in adopting \eqref{wgcbnd} as the defining statement of WGC, in spite of the agreement in the flat space limit.
 However, as emphasized in \cite{Dodelson:2022eiz}, the states we are discussing are narrow resonances and not necessarily states in the Hilbert space --- WGC particles could also be resonances.
-It would be interesting to explore this question from the bootstrap point of view, especially in the non-supersymmetric context.
+It would be interesting to explore this question from the bootstrap point of view {\cite{Jafferis:2017zna}} especially in the non-supersymmetric context.

 Extremal black hole geometries have a near-horizon AdS$_2$ factor.
 As is well known in the holographic superconductivity literature \cite{Gubser:2008px, *Hartnoll:2008vx}, a charged scalar can violate the AdS$_2$ Breitenlohner-Freedman bound \cite{Breitenlohner:1982jf} while simultaneously meeting the AdS$_{d+1}$ bound.
 For large extremal black holes, we find the AdS$_2$ scaling dimension for a bulk scalar of mass $m$ and charge $q$ given by, \baa \Delta^{(2)}_q (\Delta^{(2)}_q - 1) = \frac{m^2 L^2 \pqty{ 1 - \frac12 \qh^2 } + \frac{L^2}{r_h^2} j (j + d -2)}{d(d-1)} , \ea where $j$ is the spin quantum number.
 In the $s$-wave sector, for instance, $\Delta^{(2)}_q$ becomes complex well before \eqref{wgclbh} is met, signifying an onset of horizon instability for $\mathcal{O}(1)$ values of $\qh$.
 Unlike in the binding energy argument, this instability is insensitive to the sign of $\qh$.
 For large $j$, one indeed needs a high value of $|\qh|$ for an instability.